Trust img

 Designed as a baby-friendly hospital as per WHO guidelines

-Our paediatricians work in close collaboration with our team of urologists to provide all-encompassing care to babies and children.
+Our paediatricians work in close collaboration with our team of Paediatric urologists to provide all-encompassing care to babies and children.
 We offer tailor-made care plans for the best possible detection, evaluation and management of urological conditions in children.
 We provide long-term effective care in a safe, home-like environment.

 Our neonatology specialists